Cindy McLeish: Political career

 McLeish had just 18 days as Liberal candidate for the 2010 state election after replacing Mike Laker, who stepped down at the end of October citing personal reasons.

 Following the Napthine Coalition Government's defeat at the 2014 Victorian State Election, McLeish was appointed Shadow Assistant Minister for Communities & Volunteers.

 In December 2018, McLeish was elected unopposed as Deputy Leader of the Victorian Liberal Party taking on roles as Shadow Minister for Education, Youth Affairs and Regional Cities.
 She was replaced by David Southwick in September 2021.

 From September 2017, McLeish has continually served in various Shadow Ministerial roles, and is currently serving as the Shadow Minister for Crime Prevention since January 2025 and Shadow Minister for the Prevention of Family Violence and Shadow Minister for Women since December 2022.

-In June 2023, McLeish was called a "halfwit grub" by then Premier of Victoria, Daniel Andrews, over her raising a point of order arguing that Labor MP Kat Theophanous should abstain from voting on a bill, after it came out that Theophanous's father had lobbied for a developer in order to raise funds for his daughter's campaign, which Theonhanous was unwitting to.
+In June 2023, McLeish was called a "halfwit grub" by then Premier of Victoria, Daniel Andrews, over her raising a point of order arguing that Labor MP Kat Theophanous should abstain from voting on a bill, after it came out that Theophanous's father had lobbied for a developer in order to raise funds for his daughter's campaign, which Theophanous was unwitting to.